apache/mesos/README.md

 Documentation is available in the docs/ directory.
 Additionally, a rendered HTML version can be found on the Mesos website's [Documentation](http://mesos.apache.org/documentation/) page.

+# Contributing

+You can find detailed instructions about how to contribute [here](http://mesos.apache.org/documentation/latest/submitting-a-patch/).

 # Installation

 Instructions are included on the [Getting Started](http://mesos.apache.org/gettingstarted/) page.